If you are a DJ, or if you want to become a DJ, YouTube can be a great platform to build your brand and gather your fans.

 Song Popularity.
-You want to know what type of people will be amongst the crowd. remember that wedding party? if you know a little bit of the overall genre that might connect with the crowd, you could provide a full night of great songs and mix them together in a tasty cocktail off “Knock your Socks Off”.
-Don’t forget to add in some shuffle dance songs, and play the time of my life if the crowd is 80s oriented if you want to play your own songs, you will need to do a little bit more work before you start.
-Let’s see what you need for all this
+You want to know what type of people will be among the crowd.
+Remember that wedding party? if you know a little bit of the overall genre that might connect with the crowd, you could provide a full night of great songs and mix them together in a tasty cocktail off "Knock your Socks Off".
+Don't forget to add in some shuffle dance songs, and play the time of my life.
+If the crowd is 80s oriented if you want to play your own songs, you will need to do a little bit more work before you start.
+Let's see what you need for all this

 For both examples, you will need gear.

 Your basic gear will contain a (virtual DJ) mixing desk and 2 audio devices.

 Although you could choose to use a simple cd player or iPod, you will have more control over your total mix when you have the ability to speed up and slow down the music.

 This can be done with special CD players or special software on your laptop (Like Atomix Virtual DJ).
 Both of them will have the opportunity to slow down and speed up a song, so it becomes easier to create a steady beat/pulse and switch different songs.

 If you go the DIY route and make your own music, you will also need software to create those awesome beat drops, super leads and fat basses.